flupes/svplume/journey.md

 ---

 {% responsive_image path: assets/media/imgs/2002/060_Plume_BeginApril_EnterWater.jpg alt: splashing class: img-right %}
-## 2002: Plume's Splash
+## 2002: Plume's Splash & First Sailings

 Plume was splashed at Grand Marina (Alameda, CA) on April 12th 2002, six months after the beginning of her construction.

 Even though we had many projects left on our to-do list, we started sailing her in the San Francisco Bay.

-Here is a video [???] of Plume's early adventures on the water.
+Here is a [video](https://photos.flupes.family/Public/Plume/SailingCA/FirstSailings/i-QwxLS7F/A) of Plume's very first adventures on the water.

 ---